 Dr.Carol Brown is a special needs consultant with the Home School Legal Defense Association for struggling learners.

 We are privileged to work with many parents who homeschool and who have adopted children from across the world.
 Our desire is to equip parents to implement Equipping Minds with all of their children.
 We want to join you on this journey to bring hope and help your child reach all that God desires for them.
 If you have a child who is struggling academically, behaviorally, socially, personally or who seems to “learn differently” please contact us.
 Carol and her educational therapists can work with you and your student individually either in person or online.
 We request that parents participate in the sessions to equip them to learn how to develop their child’s cognitive abilities throughout their academic career.
-Carol also teaches Equipping Minds Workshops where she trains parents and teachers to use her cognitive development training exercises with their students.
 Parents can also purchase the Equipping Minds Cognitive Development program with training DVD’s on the SHOP.

 Classroom Connection with Equipping Minds Once the underlying cognitive skills are strengthened, the academic skills become easier.
 Though we do not train specifically in math, English or other academic subjects, the students are taught to make the connection to those subjects through vocabulary development, visualization of letters for spelling and reading, oral and written expression, reading comprehension, attention skills, study and outlining skills, and visualization of numbers for math facts and math sense.
 All of these skills are required throughout life.
 By improving and automating these skills, the key to learning fast and efficiently is discovered.
 The Equipping Minds specialist can provide support in writing and curriculum selection if needed.